costateixeira/smart-dak-pnc/input/pagecontent/system-requirements.md

 Non-functional requirements provide the general attributes and features of the digital system to ensure usability and overcome technical and physical constraints.
 Examples of non-functional requirements include providing password-protected access for authorized users, logging all data and system errors, and provide the ability to easily back up information.

+The table below presents the versions of the high-level functional and non-functional requirements implementation tool published as part of the PNC DAK.

 | Version | Link |
 |---|---|